 Each student is expected to present an appearance that does not disrupt the educational environment or interfere with maintenance of a positive teaching and learning climate.
+A student's appearance, including dress and hygiene, must not disrupt the educational process or compromise standards of health and safety.
+The school does not prohibit hairstyles historically associated with race, ethnicity, or hair texture, including, but not limited to, protective hairstyles such as braids, locks and twists.
 Dress that is not in accordance with reasonable standards of health, safety, and decency will not be acceptable at school.
 Please use the following guidelines:

-- Shoes must be worn. - Clothing and accessories which are suggestive, include obscenities, depict hate messages (including but not limited to images of the Confederate Flag), and/or contain references to or depictions of alcohol, drugs, and/or tobacco are not to be worn at school.

-- Clothing or accessories that present a potential safety factor for the wearer or others, or that could damage furniture or property should not be worn at school. - Hats are allowed in the building.
+- Shoes must be worn. - Clothing and accessories which are suggestive, include obscenities, depict hate messages (including but not limited to images of the Confederate Flag), and/or contain references to or depictions of alcohol, drugs, and/or tobacco are not to be worn at school. - Undergarments should be worn as intended (underneath clothing). - Prohibited items include sunglasses and metal hair picks. - Clothing or accessories that present a potential safety factor for the wearer or others, or that could damage furniture or property should not be worn at school. - Hats are allowed in the building.
 Each teacher has discretion as to whether to allow hats in the classroom.